One Man, Two Guvnors

 One Man, Two Guvnors is a play by Richard Bean, an English adaptation of The Servant of Two Masters (Il servitore di due padroni), a 1743 commedia dell'arte-style comedy play by the Italian playwright, Carlo Goldoni.
 The play replaces the Italian period setting of the original with Brighton in 1963.
 The play opened at the National Theatre in 2011, toured in the UK, and then opened in the West End in November 2011, with a subsequent Broadway opening in April 2012.
 The second tour was launched six months later, playing the UK, Hong Kong, Australia, and New Zealand.
-The second UK production in London closed in March 2014, before a third tour of the UK began in May 2014.
+The second UK production in London closed in March 2014, before a fourth tour of the UK began in May 2014.

 Plot

 In 1963 Brighton, out-of-work skiffle player Francis Henshall becomes separately employed by two men – Roscoe Crabbe, a gangster, and Stanley Stubbers, an upper class twit.
 Francis tries to keep the two from meeting, in order to avoid each of them learning that Francis is also working for someone else.
 Complicating events, Roscoe is really Rachel Crabbe in disguise, Roscoe's twin sister.
 Roscoe had been killed by Rachel's boyfriend, who is none other than Stanley.
 Complicating it further still is local mobster Charlie the Duck, who has arranged his daughter Pauline's engagement to Roscoe despite her preference for over-the-top amateur actor Alan Dangle.
-Even further complications are prompted by several letters, a very heavy trunk, several unlucky audience volunteers, an extremely elderly waiter and Francis' pursuit of his two passions: Dolly (Charlie's feminist bookkeeper) and fish & chips.
+Even further complications are prompted by several letters, a very heavy trunk, several unlucky audience volunteers, an extremely elderly waiter and Francis' pursuit of his two passions: Charlie's feminist bookkeeper Dolly and a full stomach.